puppetlabs/puppetlabs-puppet_bolt_server/README.md

 ## Description

-The goal of this module is to configure a dedicated Puppet Enterprise compiler to become a Bolt Server, with the intention of helping Orchestrator by taking the majority of the load when performing multiple concurrent plans runs.
-A compiler is ideal because it already has access to Puppet Enterprise, code manager and to its local PuppetDB.
+This module aims to configure a dedicated Puppet Enterprise compiler to become a Bolt Server, with the intention of offloading plan execution from Orchestrator on the Primary server, to Bolt on the Bolt server.
+A compiler is ideal because it already has access to Puppet Enterprise, code manager, and its local PuppetDB.

 ## Setup